 The former Blaine County Jail built in 1972 had just twenty four beds and had segregation issues accommodating female or juvenile inmates.
 The current facility has a female dorm and two juvenile holding cells which eliminates both housing fees and multiple transports to and from other facilities.
 Current growth expectations predict the facility should meet county needs for at least the next 50 years.
 However, the design provided a designated area for a future expansion of three additional jail pods when needed.

-“It wasn’t easy,” said current Sheriff Gene Ramsey, “but we were committed to providing Blaine County with a safe and humane facility for inmates to stay and deputies to work.
-The Blaine County Detention Center is part of a new generation of highly technological public safety facilities and we are grateful for Walt’s vision and drive to see it to fruition.”
-Ramsey said the new facility, unofficially nicknamed “Walt’s Building” by the staff, is one in which the citizens of Blaine County can be proud.
+The building represents the commitment to providing Blaine County with a safe and humane facility for inmates to stay and deputies to work.
+The Blaine County Detention Center is part of a new generation of highly technological public safety facilities and is one in which the citizens of Blaine County can be proud.